 - Sunscreens with Vitamin A Increase Your Risk of Cancer.
 Many popular sunscreens contain retinyl palmitate, a form of vitamin A, like Neutrogena.
 In fact, nearly 16 percent of the beach and sport sunscreens, 14 percent of moisturizers with SPF, and 10 percent of all SPF-rated lip products in EWG’s 2016 sunscreen database contained Vitamin A. But, unfortunately, studies show that vitamin A may speed the development of skin tumors and lesions when applied to the skin in the presence of sunlight.
 So by wearing sunscreens with Vitamin A in them, you're actually INCREASING your risk for skin cancer.

-Alright, now onto the fun part: the reviews.
-To put some of the best mineral sunscreens to the test, I tried out five of the leading safe sunscreens on the market.
-Check out my results below.
+Alright, now onto the fun part: the reviews!
+To put some of the best natural sunscreen to the test, we tried out five of the leading safe sunscreens on the market.
+Check out the results below.

 **Note: All of the mineral sunscreens below are made without parabens, sulfates, petrochemicals, phthalates, dyes and synthetic fragrance.

 - Raw Elements Eco Formula Lotion, 30+ SPF ($18.99): Rated a 1 by the EWG, this Certified Organic sunscreen is made with non-nano Zinc Oxide (23%) as the active ingredient.
 It's biodegradable, water resistant (80+ minutes) and is made with just 10 other safe ingredients.
-When I applied this ultra-thick sunscreen, I noticed there was a gray cast to the color, which actually made it blend in more easily on my skin than a pure white sunscreen.
-It took some serious rubbing, but eventually there was no white coating left on my skin.
+When we applied this ultra-thick sunscreen, we noticed there was a gray cast to the color, which actually made it blend in more easily on our skin than a pure white sunscreen.
+It took some serious rubbing, but eventually there was no white coating left on our skin.
 It did smell a bit medicinal, though.

-- Honest Mineral Sunscreen Spray, SPF 30 ($13.95): Rated a 3 by the EWG, this sunscreen is made with non-nano Zinc Oxide (12%) as the active ingredient, plus 12 other ingredients.
-In theory, it's easy to apply because it's a spray (which I know I warned against, but thought it would be good to still review a mineral spray sunscreen for those who just don't want to give up that feature) and it's non-greasy.
-But honestly, I couldn't use this again because of how difficult it was to spread and absorb.
-It truly sat on top of my skin (which is better for safety) leaving a bright white ash everywhere I applied.
-No matter how hard I tried, I could not get the white tint to go away.
-Not exactly the bronzed beach goddess look I'm going for.
-But it is water resistant for 80 minutes, so there's that.
+- Honest Mineral Sunscreen Spray, SPF 30 ($29.99): Rated a 3 by the EWG, this sunscreen is made with non-nano Zinc Oxide (12%) as the active ingredient, plus 12 other ingredients.
+In theory, it's easy to apply because it's a spray (which we know we warned against, but thought it would be good to still review a mineral spray sunscreen for those who just don't want to give up that feature) and it's non-greasy.
+But honestly, we wouldn't use this again because of how difficult it was to spread and absorb.
+It truly sat on top of our skin (which is better for safety) leaving a bright white ash everywhere we applied.
+No matter how hard we tried, we could not get the white tint to go away.
+Not exactly the bronzed beach goddess look we're going for.
+But it is water resistant for 80 minutes, so there's that. **PLEASE NOTE: it appears that since this article was posted this product is no longer available (maybe due to the reasons we mentioned above!).
+We will continue to find a suitable replacement for this review and update when possible.

 THE BEST NATURAL SUNSCREEN WINNER: BEAUTYCOUNTER'S PROTECT ALL OVER SUNSCREEN

-Have you tried any of these safe sunscreens?
+Have you tried any of these natural sunscreens?
 I’d love to hear about your results.
 Share in the comments below!